Unforgiving. Historic. Gnarly. Do you have what it takes?

 COURSE OVERVIEW - the park map below displays OCSP as east / west oriented to make it easier to read but it really is situated north / south as the maps & elevation profiles above show.

-Section 1 - no water between TMS race HQ and aid station 1 at Wolfkiel Run
+Section 1 - no water anymore between TMS race HQ and aid station 1 at Wolfkiel Run

-Section 2 - water may be available at about the 4 mile point at Pioneer Rd / west GHT intersection - weather & volunteer vehicles permitting
+Section 2 - no water anymore at the 4 mile point at Pioneer Rd / west GHT intersection

 Section 3 - water available at the 5 mile point at Cow Run Shelters